power-assert-js/power-assert-formatter/README.md

 |:---------|:--------------|
 | `string` | `"Object"`    |

-Type name to show if target object is created by anonymous constructor.
+Type name to show when target object is created by anonymous constructor.

 #### options.circular